-- Refer first to the engine owner's manual for guidance. - Check the fuel level in the boat to be certain that the engine is not "starving" from lack of fuel or contaminated fuel. - Check for engine warning messages on the gauges/display.
+- ► Refer first to the engine manual or the Engines section of this manual for guidance. - Check the fuel level in the boat to be certain that the engine is not "starving" from lack of fuel or contaminated fuel. - Check for engine warning messages on the gauges/ display.
 If any are present, take the boat to the closest authorized Axis dealer for evaluation and repair.